Holly Lynn Fusco

 Corps de Ballet

-Holly Lynn Fusco, a native of West Bloomfield, MI, began training at the age of seven.
-During this time, she guest performed with American Ballet Theater for their production of Swan Lake and with Ballet Internationale for their production of The Nutcracker.
+Holly Lynn Fusco, a native of West Bloomfield, MI, began studying dance at age seven.
+During her training, she appeared as a guest performer with American Ballet Theatre in Swan Lake and with Ballet Internationale in The Nutcracker.
 Ms. Fusco attended numerous summer programs on full scholarship including Central Pennsylvania Youth Ballet, Chautauqua Institution, The Harid Conservatory, Miami City Ballet, and Suzanne Farrell's Cedar Island Program.
 She was also a 2002 Youth American Grand Prix Regional Finalist.

-Ms. Fusco continued her professional ballet training with the Miami City Ballet under the direction of Edward Villella, with Nancy Raffa, Truman Finney, Carter Alexander, and Geta Constantinescu.
-After performing with the company as a student for three seasons, Holly was offered a student apprenticeship with the company in 2006.
-While with Miami City Ballet, Ms. Fusco performed in numerous productions including George Balanchine's Symphony in C, Serenade, Symphony in Three Movements, Western Symphony, Twyla Tharp's Push Comes to Shove, and Villella's Don Quixote.
+Ms. Fusco continued her professional ballet training with Miami City Ballet under the direction of Edward Villella with Nancy Raffa, Truman Finney, Carter Alexander, and Geta Constantinescu.
+After performing with the company as a student for three seasons, Ms. Fusco was offered a student apprenticeship with the company in 2006.
+While with Miami City Ballet, Ms. Fusco performed in many ballets including George Balanchine's Symphony in C, Serenade, Symphony in Three Movements, and Western Symphony; Twyla Tharp's Push Comes to Shove; and Villella's Don Quixote.